1998–99 Purdue Boilermakers women's basketball team: NCAA tournament

 As conference tournament champions, Purdue was given an automatic bid to the NCAA tournament, where the Boilers were placed as the number 1 seed in the Midwest region.
 In the first round, Purdue was victorious over 16th seeded Oral Roberts, winning 68–48.
 They then defeated 9th seeded Kansas in the second round, 55–41, advancing to the 2nd weekend of the tournament in the process.
 Leaving the confines of Mackey Arena, they eliminated 4th seeded North Carolina in the Sweet Sixteen, winning 82–59.
 Finally, the ladies defeated 3rd seeded Rutgers in the Elite Eight, 75–62, advancing to the Final Four for just the second time in school history.

 In the national semifinal, they faced a familiar tournament foe in Louisiana Tech, who were the 1 seed out of the West region.
 Purdue advanced, defeating the Lady Techsters 77–63, their season ending the same way they had ended the Boilermakers season the year prior.
 They then faced Duke in the National Championship game.
 Duke were being coached by former Purdue staff member, Gail Goestenkors; Goestenkors had been an assistant coach at Purdue under former Boiler head coach Lin Dunn from 1986 to 1992.
 Additionally, two players from Duke, Nicole Erickson and Michele Van Gorp, had previously played at Purdue prior to transferring.
 Purdue emerged victorious, 62–45, securing the school's first ever national championship in basketball.
-It was also the first and to date the only NCAA national title by a women's basketball team from the Big Ten.
+It was also the first NCAA national title by a women's basketball team from the Big Ten.